girigirianish/proshore-ng-test/README.md

 ## Start the project

-The project is started with the regular ionic commands.
+The project is started with the regular ng commands.

 1. Run `npm install` to install all dependencies.
 2. Run `ng serve` to start the development environment.